ZershEcomUG/ZershEcommerce/readme.md

 to adjust path write it within quotes as seen above

+all images for slider promos, categories and products and their info is now all dynamic coming from database as created by admin not like normal html through links

 restart server every after you make changes to effect them

 avoid any python code , files please